 The winter blues are not just a frame of mind; they are also a state of mind.
 Seasonal affective disorder (SAD) is characterized by a drop in energy level, fatigue, difficulty concentrating, irritability, weight gain, and carbohydrate cravings, among other symptoms.
 It usually begins by late fall or early winter and ends by late spring or early summer.
 The neurotransmitter serotonin is believed to play a significant role in SAD.

 It Is (and Isn’t) All in Your Head

-Although scientists have long suspected an important role for serotonin in SAD, concentrations of this neurotransmitter in the cerebrospinal fluid bathing the brain and spinal cord of people with SAD appear to be normal.In an article published in The Lancet, researchers from the Baker Heart Research Institute in Australia sought to determine whether concentrations of serotonin and other neurotransmitters measured from blood vessels draining the brain (a more accurate measure of serotonin concentrations in the brain than cerebrospinal fluid) would provide evidence for the relationship between serotonin and SAD.
+Although scientists have long suspected an important role for serotonin in SAD, concentrations of this neurotransmitter in the cerebrospinal fluid bathing the brain and spinal cord of people with SAD appear to be normal.In one study, researchers in Australia sought to determine whether concentrations of serotonin and other neurotransmitters measured from blood vessels draining the brain (a more accurate measure of serotonin concentrations in the brain than cerebrospinal fluid) would provide evidence for the relationship between serotonin and SAD.
 In this study, researchers enrolled 101 healthy men between the ages of 18-79 years old.
 None of the men included in the study had a history of major illness (including depression